 Cooking (and the cleanup!) takes time.
 Unless this is your escape, leave it for later when the baby doesn’t need as much of your time.

-Learning to survive the newborn stage is hard, whether you’re a first-time or seasoned mom.
+Learning to survive the newborn phase is hard, whether you’re a first-time or seasoned mom.
 The abrupt change to your lifestyle, the sleep deprivation and the demands of a baby make these weeks and months one of the hardest for any parent.

-But we learn to survive the newborn stage.
+But we get through it.
 We get organized to streamline our days and take much-needed breaks in between.
 We find laughter and joy in simple moments.
 And we reset our expectations, accepting the challenges for what they are—a temporary season in our lives.

 Get more tips on the newborn stage: